 Burial place of Hawaiian royalty - members of the Kamehameha and Kalakaua Dynasties with their retainers.
 Guided tours available with advance reservations.
 Hours are from 8:00am to 4:30pm, Monday through Friday.
+Closed on State holidays.
 Picnicking not allowed.
-(10.0 acres)
+(3.3 acres)